16. Environments and evaluation (*)#

 consist of three components:

-a list of formal arguments (compare formals and Section 15.4.1);
+a list of formal arguments (compare formals in Section 15.4.1);

 a reference to the associated environment where the function might store data for further use (see environment).